About the Citizenship test

 To book a test, you should contact Highlands College.
-The test costs £50.

 You can sit the test as many times as you want, but you will have to pay each time.

-People who don’t need to meet the requirement
+People who are exempt from the requirement

 Certain categories of people do not need to prove knowledge of language and life in the UK.

 If you are under 18 or 65 and over, you do not need to meet the knowledge of language and life in the UK requirement.

 If you have a long-term, permanent disability that prevents you from learning English, you may not have to meet the requirements.
-You must: